danilkozyr/Proteins/README.md

 # Kanto
-iOS application allowing create a model of chemical ligand with information about it and atoms.
+iOS application allowing create a scenemodel of chemical ligand with information, atoms and their connections.

 #### Features
 - TouchID or FaceID on logging into app or hiding the app to background process